tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 I watch, caught between awe and horror, as the battle unfolds.
 The twins move with a synchronicity that is beautiful and terrifying, a dance of destruction that leaves no room for the darkness that had so nearly overwhelmed us.
 The skinwalkers wail and screech, their forms unraveling under the onslaught of fire and water, light and shadow.

-As the skinwalkers fall one by one, turned to dust and memory by the combined might of the divine siblings, they turn their gaze upon Daak’os, the Multitude, the core of the evil that has spread across the Navajo Nation.
+As the they fall one by one, turned to dust and memory by the combined might of the divine siblings, they turn their gaze upon Daak’os, the Multitude, the core of the evil that has spread across the Navajo Nation.

 Their approach is measured, each step a declaration of their unfaltering resolve.
 Daak'os, the amalgamation of nightmares, stands defiant, its form a swirling mass of darkness, its voices a cacophony of discordant whispers that claw at the mind.